csswizardry/press/bio-long.md

 &lt;/p&gt;

 &lt;p&gt;
-    He specialises in authoring and scaling large front-ends; he writes on the subjects of maintainability, architecture, performance, and more at &lt;a href="http://csswizardry.com"&gt;csswizardry.com&lt;/a&gt;; he is the
+    He specialises in authoring and scaling product-scale UIs; he writes on the subjects of maintainability, architecture, performance, and more at &lt;a href="http://csswizardry.com"&gt;csswizardry.com&lt;/a&gt;; he is the
-    lead and sole developer of &lt;a href="http://inuitcss.com"&gt;inuitcss&lt;/a&gt;, a powerful, scalable, Sass-based, BEM, OOCSS framework; he Tweets at &lt;a href="http://twitter.com/csswizardry"&gt;@csswizardry&lt;/a&gt;.
+    lead developer of &lt;a href="http://inuitcss.com"&gt;inuitcss&lt;/a&gt;, a
+    powerful, scalable, Sass-based, BEM, OOCSS framework; he Tweets at &lt;a href="http://twitter.com/csswizardry"&gt;@csswizardry&lt;/a&gt;.
 &lt;/p&gt;
 </code></pre>